This blog post was updated on August 12, 2021.

 Do you loathe airports?
 Think of them as places where all sanitation, politeness, and common decency fly out the window?
 Then you’re doing it all wrong!
 Rest assured, you’re entitled to feel stressed with all the pre-boarding requirements and security checks, especially when traveling with a group or family.
 But this doesn’t have to be the case.
 Either you’re airport bound for a big trip or just a simple weekend getaway, practice these tips and you just might find out that it’s actually possible to relax at the airport!

 Don’t Sit at Your Assigned Gate

 Practically everyone at the airport makes this mistake.
-If you have arrived to sit at your gate before boarding, chances are the rest of your flight is also here.
+If you’ve arrived to sit at your gate before boarding, chances are the rest of your flight is also here.
 Between screaming babies and rolling suitcases running over your toes, these packed gates can make waiting for your flight less than tolerable.
 Rather than sitting at your assigned gate, seek out a gate that is completely empty.
 Not only will you have more peace and quiet, but you also won’t feel claustrophobic and encroached, as can be the case at a busy gate.

 Purchase Airline Club Access for the Day

-Look into Joining an Airport Security Program
+Try to Join an Airport Security Program

 Check Where Your Plane Is Coming From

 One of the main reasons airports can become a giant stress ball is flight delays.
 Just when your flight is about to begin boarding, you hear through an announcement that is going to be delayed for two hours.
 Yikes!
 Nobody likes to spend extra time at the airport, right?
 Next time, think about checking where your plane is coming from before you head to the airport.
 If you see a delay is imminent, keep watch on the flight but don’t speed off to spend more time in the airport.
 By being ahead of a delay, you can avoid spending too much time at there.